www.nomadictheatre.org

 Mask:

 Mask-making and mask performance residencies are available.
-Students make their own paper mache masks from scratch, from sculpting the shape out of clay, to laying the paper mache, to painting and finishing the final product.
-Mask performance workshops invite students into a world of physical expression: masks require focus, large gesture, and specific character movement.
+Students make their own paper mache masks from scratch.
+Mask performance workshops invite students into a world of physical expression.

 Commedia dell’Arte: